Adnan5153/PoemEBook/README.md

 # PoemEBook
-A static Poem E-Book for kids
+An android application Poem E-Book for kids